Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Application II: Rubin bright-star masks over the entire survey footprint

 After the search stage and query dictionary are ready, we should initialize the Dask client.
 For RSP we choose 3 workers using up to 6 GB each, as the total memory of a regular instance is constrained to 16GB (workers rarely consume their entire memory allocation at the same time).

 The code proceeds as described in Sect. \ref{sec:starmaskbuilder}: it converts the MOC of the search region into BF chunks, adds a pixel around borders, queries the Gaia HATS endpoint for each chunk, assigns radii using the DP1 calibrated function, and pixelizes each exclusion disc into a bit-packed boolean map.
 The partial maps are then streamed and merged into a single stage of (customizable) name \texttt{starmask}.
-The result is a mask consisting of $\sim$1.5 billion pixels of order 15 (6.4'' pixel size) produced by pixelating about 100 million stars.
-The mask has a total area of ~4960 deg$^2$ that with the above configuration is computed in around 2 hours in the RSP.
+The result is a mask consisting of $\sim$2 billion pixels of order 15 (6.4'' pixel size) produced by pixelating about 110 million stars.
+The mask due to stars has a total area of ~6480 deg$^2$ that with the above configuration is computed in around 68 minutes in the RSP.
+Key parameters used in this application are listed in Table \ref{params_app2}.

 In Figure \ref{fig:starmask} we show the MOC of the star mask generated from Gaia stars.
 The effect of the Milky Way avoidance mask is clearly visible, and zooming in on a small region highlights the numerous circles that will perforate the area.
 Depending on the scientific purposes, the user can customize the mask to include stars in a specific magnitude range or completely change the radius-magnitude relation.